Gold’s Tailwinds Remain Poised to Push Prices Higher in 2020

 In 2013, Morelan paid more than $10 million for the unique piece, the highest price ever paid for a numismatics coin.
 The coming auction should therefore be an interesting one, especially as it will feature many other early-period U.S. coins whose combined value is estimated at more than $20 million.

-“This is the finest collection of Mint State Dollars ever assembled,” said Laura Sperber, owner of Legend Rare Coin Auctions, while also praising both the rare coin and Morelan’s commitment to numismatics.2020, ccn, flowing hair dollar, forbes, jp morgan, nathan lewis, upi
+“This is the finest collection of Mint State Dollars ever assembled,” said Laura Sperber, owner of Legend Rare Coin Auctions, while also praising both the rare coin and Morelan’s commitment to numismatics.2020, ccn, Featured, flowing hair dollar, forbes, jp morgan, nathan lewis, upi